-- 5. The Appellant's alleged violations of rights are examined according to the standards of review on appeal accepted by the Pre-Trial Chamber, namely that "on appeal, alleged errors of law are reviewed de novo to determine whether the legal decisions are correct and alleged errors of fact are reviewed under a standard of reasonableness to determine whether no reasonable trier of fact could have reached the finding of fact at issue." - 6.
-Considering the nature of the issues raised in the submissions on Appeal, we refer also to the Pre-Trial Chambers considerations in the Civil Parties Decisions in Case 002 regarding its inherent jurisdiction to also examine due diligence by the Co-Investigating Judges.
-In that decision "The Pre-Trial Chamber [took] note of the issue also raised by some of the Civil Party Lawyers in the appeals that the Co-Investigating Judges did not keep the victims informed in a timely fashion.
-The Pre-Trial Chamber [considered] that the due diligence displayed in the Co-Investigating Judge's conduct is a relevant factor when considering victims' rights in the proceedings.
-Therefore, examination of what
+- 5. The Appellant's alleged violations of rights are examined according to the standards of review on appeal accepted by the Pre-Trial Chamber, namely that "on appeal, alleged errors of law are reviewed de novo to determine whether the legal decisions are correct and alleged errors of fact are reviewed under a standard of reasonableness to determine whether no reasonable trier of fact could have reached the finding of fact at issue."7 - 6.
+Considering the nature of the issues raised in the submissions on Appeal, we refer also to the Pre-Trial Chambers considerations in the Civil Parties Decisions in Case 002 regarding its inherent jurisdiction to also examine due diligence by the Co-Investigating Judges.8 In that decision "The Pre-Trial Chamber [took] note of the issue also raised by ou_b Civil Party on para.
+34.

-Civil Parties Decisions in Case 002, common paras.
+8 Civil Parties Decisions in Case 002, common paras.
 51-53.